-The Housing Element is mandatory general plan element, and is an element of the Mt.
+The Housing Element is a mandatory element of the Mt.
 Shasta General Plan.
-State law establishes that each city accommodate its fair share of affordable housing as an approach to distributing housing needs throughout the state.
+State law establishes that each city accommodate its fair share of affordable housing as an approach to distributing housing needs throughout the State.
 State Housing Element law also recognizes that in order for the private sector to address housing needs and demand, local governments must adopt land-use plans and implementing regulations that provide opportunities for, and do not unduly constrain, housing development by the private sector.
 Unique from other general plan elements, State law requires local governments update their housing element every eight years.

 Housing Elements are also subject to detailed statutory requirements.
 Unlike other general plan elements, Housing Elements are subject to review and approval (referred to as "certification") by the State.
-The California Department of Housing and Community Development (HCD) reviews every local government's Housing Element and determines whether it complies with state law.
-Because the Housing Element is part of the City's General Plan, obtaining HCD housing element approval is critical for maintaining the City's General Plan compliance.
-Additionally, often State funding programs for transportation, infrastructure, and housing require or consider a local jurisdiction's compliance with Housing Element Law.
+The California Department of Housing and Community Development (HCD) reviews every local government's Housing Element and determines whether it complies with State law.
+Because the Housing Element is part of the City's General Plan, obtaining housing element approval from HCD is critical for maintaining the City's General Plan compliance.
+Moreover, there are State funding programs for transportation, infrastructure, and housing that require (or consider) a local jurisdiction's compliance with Housing Element Law.
 Figure 1 below illustrates the process of Housing Element preparation and adoption and HCD's role in this process.

 The Housing Element is a policy document that identifies Mt.
-Shasta existing and future housing needs and establishes proposed actions to facilitate the provision of housing to meet those needs at all income levels.
-The Housing Element's policies and programs in Chapter 2 reflect a combination of the unique concerns of the Mt.
-Shasta community along with new state housing mandates that aim to allow for the "attainment of decent housing and a suitable living environment for every Californian".
+Shasta existing and future housing needs and establishes proposed actions to facilitate the provision of housing to meet those needs for all income levels.
+The Housing Element's policies and programs in Chapter 2 reflect a combination of the concerns of the local Mt.
+Shasta community along with new State housing mandates.
 The purpose of the Housing Element is to establish specific goals and policies relative to the provision of housing, and to adopt a program to accomplish the City's housing goals and policies.
 In addition, the Element identifies and analyzes housing needs and resources and constraints to meeting those needs.